davesnx/learn-ramda/README.md

-# Learn ramda, the interactive way
+# 🐐 Learn ramda, the interactive way

+Those recent years Functional Programming paradigms became more present in the JavaScript ecosystem.
+From the first functional approach I saw from underscore library, many years passed, and we are now at a place where many of us see the benefits in writing code this way and immutabilty in mind.

+Still all the functional jargon can be a barrier for beginners.
+Not only individuals that want to get their heads into FP, but also teams that have use-cases of complex data manipulation and don't see the benefit from using a FP library.

-When I was learning/using ramda I found really helpful [https://github.com/ramda/ramda/wiki/What-Function-Should-I-Use](https://github.com/ramda/ramda/wiki/What-Function-Should-I-Use) since the [Ramda documentation](http://ramdajs.com/docs/) were just a list of the methods and crazy examples.
+When I was digging into ramda, I found the [Ramda documentation](http://ramdajs.com/docs/) has a list of all the methods and some crazy examples in addition to a more helpful a wiki resource: [What-Function-Should-I-Use](https://github.com/ramda/ramda/wiki/What-Function-Should-I-Use) that I still use from time to time.

-So I decided to create a nice little UI to interactively find the method that works for you.
+So, I decided to help and create a little UI to interactively find the method that works for you.
+Hope you enjoy it!

-Ramda might be intimidating for newcomers, since there are many concepts that are involved from Functional Programming.
-I would recommend to take a look at [hemanth/functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon)
+> If you still are lost with the FP glossary I would recommend to take a look at [hemanth/functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon)

 ## Thanks

+- Many thanks to **[Josep Martins](https://josepmartins.com)** for design the UI & teach me how.
 - Kudos to [Sarah Drasner (**@sdras**)](https://github.com/sdras) for inspire me with: https://sdras.github.io/array-explorer
 - Kudos to [Stefano Vozza (**@svozza**)](https://github.com/svozza) for creating all the documentation https://github.com/ramda/ramda/wiki/What-Function-Should-I-Use